New bounds and efficient algorithm for sparse difference resultant: Introduction

 \section{Introduction}

-It is well-known that the resultant, as a basic concept in algebraic geometry and a powerful tool in elimination theory, gives conditions for an over-determined system of polynomial equations to have common solutions \cite{cox-2004}.
-Since most polynomials are sparse in that they only contain certain fixed monomials, Gelfand, Kapranov, Sturmfels, and Zelevinsky introduced the concept of sparse resultant \cite{gelfand,sturmfels}.
-Later various effective algorithms are proposed to compute sparse resultant.
-In particular, Canny and Emiris showed that the sparse resultant is a factor of the determinant of a Macaulay style matrix and gave an efficient algorithm to compute the sparse resultant based on this matrix representation \cite{emiris}.
-Andrea further showed the sparse resultant is the quotient of two determinants where the denominator is a minor of the numerator \cite{an-2011}.
+It is well-known that the resultant, as a basic concept in algebraic geometry and a powerful tool in elimination theory, gives conditions for an over-determined system of polynomial equations to have common solutions \citep{cox-2004}.
+Since most polynomials are sparse as they only contain certain fixed monomials, Gelfand, Kapranov, Sturmfels, and Zelevinsky introduced the concept of sparse resultant \citep{gelfand,sturmfels}.
+Canny and Emiris showed that the sparse resultant is a factor of the determinant of a Macaulay style matrix and gave efficient algorithms to compute the sparse resultant based on this matrix representation \citep{emiris,emiris-2012a,emiris-2012b}.
+D'Andrea further showed that the sparse resultant is the quotient of two determinants where the denominator is a minor of the numerator \citep{an-2011}.

-With the resultant and sparse resultant theories becoming more mature, extending the algebraic results to differential and difference cases is a natural way.
-However, such results in differential and difference cases are not complete parallel with algebraic case, even not hold.
-Since our paper concentrates on the difference case, though differential resultant and sparse differential resultant are studied successively by many researchers, we will not state them in detail and refer to \cite{gao-2015-a,rueda-2010,yang-2011} and references therein.

-For the difference case, Li, Yuan and Gao introduced the concept of sparse difference resultant for a Laurent transformally essential system consisting of $n+1$ Laurent difference polynomials in $n$ difference variables and its basic properties are proved \cite{gao-2015}.
-Based on the degree and order bound, they proposed a single exponential algorithm in terms of the number of variables, the Jacobi number, and the size of the Laurent transformally essential system, which is essentially to search for sparse difference resultant with order and degree bound.
+With the resultant and sparse resultant theories becoming more mature, it is a natural idea to extend the algebraic results to differential and difference cases due to their broad applications.
+However, such results in differential and difference cases are not complete parallel with algebraic case.
+For the ordinary differential case, differential resultants and sparse differential resultants are studied successively \citep{gao-2015-a,rueda-2010,yang-2011}.
+For the ordinary difference case, Li et al. introduced the concept of sparse difference resultant for a Laurent transformally essential system consisting of $n+1$ Laurent difference polynomials in $n$ difference variables and its basic properties are proved \citep{gao-2015}.
+Based on the degree and the order bounds, they proposed a single exponential algorithm in terms of the number of variables, the Jacobi number, and the size of the Laurent transformally essential system, which is essentially to search for the sparse difference resultant with the given order and degree bound.